heroku/heroku-buildpack-pgbouncer/README.md

 your leader db URL will not match `DATABASE_URL`, leading it to be used as a read only follower, doubling the number of connections.
-A work around is to set `PGBOUNCER_URLS` to include `DATABASE_URL` as well as the `HEROKU_POSTGRESQL_.*_URL` form of your leader.
+A work around is to set `PGBOUNCER_URLS` to include `DATABASE_URL` as well as the `HEROKU_POSTGRESQL_.*_URL` of the leader.
 Octopus will then respect the leader URL and PGBouncer will deduplicate the connections.

-2. PGBouncer can't destinguish between a leader and follower db, as they share db name and creds.
+2. PGBouncer can't distinguish between a leader and follower db, as they share db name and creds.
 Your app will round robin between them, leaving some writes to go to the follower and some reads to go to the leader.
 It is not recommended to PGBounce a leader and follower db from inside the dyno.